varunrandery/roon-remote/README.md

    "next" - Advance to the next track
    ```
    _\<zone\>_ should be the zone's display name, URL encoded.
 For instance, _Living Room_ becomes _Living%20Room_.
+#### Running the server as a service
+There are a number of ways to run a Node.js server as a service in Windows, macOS or Linux.
+I recommend using [node-windows](https://www.npmjs.com/package/node-windows) (which has sister variants for macOS and Linux, [node-mac](https://github.com/coreybutler/node-mac) and [node-linux](https://github.com/coreybutler/node-linux) respectively).

+### Using Workflow for iOS as a remote
+...